cypress-io/cypress-documentation/source/faq/questions/general-questions-faq.md

 ## {% fa fa-angle-right %} Is there code coverage?

-There is a plugin and detailed documentation how to get end-to-end, unit and full stack code coverage
+There is a plugin and detailed documentation on how to get end-to-end, unit and full stack code coverage.
-- read our {% url "Code Coverage guide" https://on.cypress.io/code-coverage %}
+- Read our {% url "Code Coverage guide" https://on.cypress.io/code-coverage %}
-- use {% url @cypress/code-coverage https://github.com/cypress-io/code-coverage %} plugin
+- Use the {% url @cypress/code-coverage https://github.com/cypress-io/code-coverage %} plugin

 You may also find the following resources helpful when writing end-to-end tests:
 - {% url "element coverage" https://glebbahmutov.com/blog/element-coverage/ %}